How can I improve my chances of getting pregnant?

 There are a variety of tests and treatments that some parents undergo to significantly improve their chances of a successful pregnancy.

-Additional treatments can be used at the time of the embryo transfer to improve your chance of a pregnancy.
+Other OptionsSome trendy treatments can be used at the time of the embryo transfer to improve your chance of a pregnancy, although their benefit is not proven.
 Depending on your situation our clinic may recommend a variety of options including blood thinners, intralipid transfusions or even “embryo glue”.

 Embryo Glue(for use on embryos during transfer）